 This is the most important summer safety tip for cat Moms and Dads.
 All cats must have constant access to clean, fresh water.
 Unlike dogs, cats often become dehydrated because they simply do not drink.
 They can be very fussy about the type of water that they find acceptable.

 If your cat is refusing to drink, it may be that they don’t like the bowl that you are serving the water in.
 Plastic bowls can transfer tastes and odors to the water and cats find this off-putting.
 You may want to try a ceramic or metal bowl instead.
 Your cat may prefer it if you pop a few ice cubes in the water to keep it fresh and cool on a hot day.
+Find out more about water bowls for cats here.

-Many owners find that a pet water fountain is the best option.
+Many owners find that a cat water fountain is the best option.
 In the wild, cats would prefer to drink from running water, such as a stream, rather than still water which is often stagnant.
 A water fountain provides fresh running water which is similar to a stream and cats love them.

 If you are concerned that your cat is getting dehydrated, you should talk to your vet.